Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 • Feeding marine life

-Responsible travel helps preserve the very beauty visitors come to enjoy.
+Responsible travel is what helps to maintain the very beauty that the visitors go to visit.

 10. Relying Only on Cash or Only on Cards